1Marc/marcgrabanski.com/src/pages/articles/2011-05-16-exiciting-features-in-couchdb/index.md

 layout: "post"
 ---

 The deeper I get into CouchDB, the more I love it.
-I empathize with the thread on Quora about "why isn't couchDB more popular?":http://www.quora.com/CouchDB/Why-isnt-CouchDB-more-popular started by someone who was blown away like I was when I started using CouchDB.
+I empathize with the thread on Quora about [why isn't couchDB more popular?](http://www.quora.com/CouchDB/Why-isnt-CouchDB-more-popular) started by someone who was blown away like I was when I started using CouchDB.

 !http://marcgrabanski.com/img/couchdb-logo.jpg(CouchDB Logo)!